Using Perplexity for Deep OSINT Research

 WEAK QUERIES (Perplexity Struggles):

 - "Is John Smith a criminal?"
-(Yes/no questions; needs verification)
+(Yes/no questions; need verification)

-- "What IP addresses are used by [Organization]?"
+- "Which IP addresses are used by [Organization]?"
 (Not indexed, requires tools)

-- "Dark web data about [Target]" (Cannot access dark web)
+- "Dark web data on [Target]" (Cannot access the dark web)

 Verification Workflow

-2. Click Original Sources — verify Perplexity's summary matches original
+2. Click the Original Sources, verify that Perplexity's summary matches the original

-3. Cross-Check Authority — are cited sources credible?
+3. Check Authority, are the cited sources trustworthy?

-4. Independent Confirmation — find same information from another source
+4. Independent Confirmation, find the same information in another source

-5. Document Findings — cite original sources, not Perplexity synthesis
+5. Document the Findings, cite the original sources, not Perplexity's synthesis

 VI.
 Integration with Professional OSINT Platforms